Community Justice Project

 Be an engineer of social justice.

-The Community Justice Project offers an opportunity for students to integrate the University’s mission into their Clinic experience as they work for justice and reconciliation.
+The Community Justice Project (CJP) offers an opportunity for students to integrate the University’s mission into their Clinic experience as they work for justice and reconciliation.
 Following the sub-Saharan African ideology of "ubuntu," students will focus on creating systemic changes that will further humanitarian goals.
 According to Archbishop Desmond Tutu in 1999,

 "A person with ubuntu is open and available to others, affirming of others, does not feel threatened that others are able and good, for he or she has a proper self-assurance that comes from knowing that he or she belongs in a greater whole and is diminished when others are humiliated or diminished, when others are tortured or oppressed."